 Willy came to us as a 3-day client in our 2015-2016 season and enjoyed it so much that he also joined a 2-day and 20 kilometer safari in the same winter!
 He returned this April for our second to last 5-day safari of the season and chose Nanu, our only deaf dog at the farm, as his sponsored working husky.
 Nanu is a sweet-natured boy who is easy to pair with other dogs, but naturally cannot be trained in the same way as the others.

 Fe Frei & family have been involved with us since 2013 as clients, adopting one of our oldies, Eka, in October of 2015.
-They previously sponsored our retired husky Petteri until he unfortunately passed away last June from an epileptic fit.
+They previously sponsored our retired husky Petteri until he unfortunately passed away from an epileptic fit.
 They continued their sponsorship program with Varna & Moscow, two lovely candidates.
-Varna is shy with people but one of the easiest dogs to pair with other dogs as a running partner.
+Varna and Owl have also recently been adopted by them to Switzerland!
 Moscow is very much like a prince, his signature stance lying down with his legs crossed and the ends of his mouth curled up in a grin.
 To prevent cloudiness in the eyes and an eventual loss of eyesight Moscow gets eye drops twice a day.

 Nicholas, a financier from Switzerland, took part in his first 5-day safari with us in 2015.
 He had both Yesper and Yasper in his team and actually fell in love with them both from his very first interaction, when he went with a guide to take them from their cage.
 He ended up laughing out loud as they pulled him faster and faster through the farm and right at that moment, he knew that the week was going to be a lot of fun.
 FYI Theirs is the only cage we always send a client to, WITH a guide, with the intention being that they walk back one dog each.
 Most guides can't handle both of them (which is rare) and most clients struggle with even one!